GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 <span class="strong">**Option 1:**</span>

-This process shows the installation of Atmel Studio 7, however, you may have to use Atmel Studio 6 because of operation system constraint.
+This process shows the installation of Atmel Studio 7; however, you may have to use Atmel Studio 6 because of operating system constraints.

-Download and Install Atmel Studio 7 from the GCBASIC file store
+Download and install Atmel Studio 7 from the GCBASIC file store
 <a href="https://sourceforge.net/projects/gcbasic/files/Support%20Files/ATMELCompilers/" class="link">here</a>

-After the installation open ATMEL STUDIO 7
+After the installation, open Atmel Studio 7.

 <div class="itemizedlist">

 -   Select Tools / Device Programming
 -   Make sure the AVRISP MKII is selected
--   At this point ATMEL STUDIO will notified to upgrade the firmware to version 1.8
+-   At this point Atmel Studio will notify you to upgrade the firmware to version 1.8
 -   Click the Upgrade button
--   Once the firmware is upgraded, close ATMEL STUDIO 7
+-   Once the firmware is upgraded, close Atmel Studio 7

 </div>